pavlov99/json-rpc/docs/source/flask_integration.rst

 Integration with Flask
 ======================

-.. note:: Flask backend is optionaly supported.
+.. note:: Flask backend is optionally supported.
 Library itself does not depend on Flask.

 Create api instance
 -------------------